Radew-lab-pixel/holbertonschool-shell/init_files_variables_and_expansions/README.md

 not echo {a..z}{a..z} | tr " " "\n" | tr -d "oo"
 not  echo {a..z}{a..z} , o {a..z}{a..z} | tr -d "oo" | tr " " "\n" | grep

+Task 13 : Write a script that prints a number with two decimal places, followed by a new line The number will be stored in the environment variable NUM.

+Answer -> echo $(printf "%.2f" $tester)

+not echo $NUM |